Russian gas flows via Yamal pipeline reversed for second day | Headlines

 Russian gas flows via Yamal pipeline reversed for second day

 European gas prices hit a new record high on Tuesday after Yamal switched direction, a move the Kremlin said had no political implications, while two big German customers said Gazprom was meeting supply obligations.
-The flows at the Mallnow metering point on the German-Polish border were going east from Germany into Poland at an hourly volume of around 1,180,000 kilowatt hours (kWh/h) on Wednesday and are expected to stay at these levels for the rest of the day, the data shows.
+The flows at the Mallnow metering point on the German-Polish border were going east from Germany into Poland at an hourly volume of around 1,622,341 kilowatt hours (kWh/h) on Wednesday and are expected to stay at these levels until the early hours of Thursday, the data shows.

-On Wednesday, the front-month wholesale Dutch gas price , the European benchmark, was trading at 177 euros ($199.92) per megawatt hour, close to the all-time high of nearly 185 euros hit in the previous session.
+On Wednesday, the front-month wholesale Dutch gas price , the European benchmark, was trading at 166 euros ($192.61) per megawatt hour, close to the all-time high of nearly 185 euros hit in the previous session.
 Gazprom has been booking extra capacity at auctions for delivery via Ukraine and to Germany via the Yamal route when it sees requests.
-It had not booked capacity for exports via Yamal for Wednesday.
+It had not booked capacity for exports via Yamal for the past few days, including for Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)